MalihehIzadi/hybrid-linker/README.md

 based on recall, precision, and F-measure, respectively.
 It also outperforms FRLink and DeepLink by 31.3%, and 41.3%, regarding the F-measure.

+You can use the data by accessing Zenodo link: https://doi.org/10.5281/zenodo.5067833